Support Us Button Widget

 Photo provided by Lutra Cafe and Bakery

-Fall’s officially here, and this weather has us craving some seasonal produce.
+Fall’s officially here, and this weather has us craving some seasonal flavors.
 Luckily, chef-owner Chris McLaurin of Lutra Cafe and Bakery in Durham has got us covered with his roasted pumpkin and caramelized onion quiche for an autumnal, crowd-pleasing breakfast.
 Pro tip: Find an NC-grown pumpkin, sweet potato, or butternut squash at a local farmers market.

 Can’t get enough of local recipes?
 Take a peek at our full recipe box including bites from local chefs, fellow readers, and more.